linpoyraz/hmm-selection-project/README.md

 # hmm-selection-project

-To run single-allele data simulation and analyses run:
+For single-allele data simulation and analyses run:

 ` make single-allele`

-To run multi-allele data simulation and analyses run (takes ~3 hours for 4 cores):
+For multi-allele data simulation and analyses run (takes ~3 hours for 4 cores):

 ` make multi-allele`